rmacuna/Crown/README.md

 ```
 ![](https://lh3.googleusercontent.com/PI1xZDjQ6QjS5yp_gDgHHwqS9QtNsYhgQp_aRgEqz3YK2BaH4h_JpOj8x1OoJUSSPw_g6D4U__W17LjuXe7wNi6xezeDAFf2yvrJi81ZwWUJ9HBECAtQvuPk5_Scdr5hWJ9ZL8KwrQ)

- Buttons can also be styled with outline border and adding hover effects, you can also have a button with a raised and ripple effect (like a Google material design button!)
+ Buttons can also be styled with outline border and adding hover effects, you can use a button with a raised and ripple effect (like a Google material design button!)

  **Outline Buttons**
  ```HTML